 (but read this first)

 |Contact this club|

 1. Dumfries is a club which used to be based in that city but since they were ejected from their range premises in circa 2010 it uses the range of Cumberland New RC in Carlisle.
-Most if not all of its members reside in the wider Dumfries area, so it’s a moot point whether the club can be considerd to be part of the LBTSA family.
-If you are looking for a club in the south-west of Scotland or the north-west of England, then either Dumfries or CNRC can be recommended.
+Most if not all of its members reside in the wider Dumfries area, so it’s a moot point whether the club can be considered to be part of the LBTSA family.
+If you are looking for a club in the south-west of Scotland or the northern north-west England, then either Dumfries or CNRC can be recommended.

-2. EU Alumni† is an active club which occasionaly affiliates to the Association.
+2. EU Alumni† is an active club which occasionally affiliates to the Association.
 Its range is in central Edinburgh and it is is open only to graduates of Edinburgh University and a restricted number of graduates from other Universities.
 If you come under either of those categories and wish to make enquiries, you should be aware that potential members must be experienced shooters and must own all their own equipment.
 You can contact the club here.

 Some clubs are only active in the “winter” season (September to April) and do not operate during the “summer” season at all or do so only on a reduced basis, so induction and instruction of new members may or may not be available in that period.
 Enquiry with a club will provide details of their seasonal activities.